reyadrian/dockerize-laravel-5.7/README.md

     git clone https://github.com/laravel/laravel.git --branch v5.7.15
 ```

-5. When executing this, YOu should be inside the laravel folder root:
+5. Should execute this code inside the laravel folder root where you find the composer.json.
+   *composer install will pull in all of the libraries that make up Laravel (all the vendors)*
 ```
 docker run --rm -v $(pwd):/app composer install
 ```